ropensci/roweb3/content/blog/2026-03-01-ai-policy/index.md

 ### Practical application: for authors

-It is important to us that authors who do not use generative AI tools are able to submit as always, with no extra requirements.
+Authors who do not use generative AI tools will submit as always, with no extra requirements.
-Those who use such tools, though, will need to support the process by sufficiently describing their use of generative AI to enable decision-making, and also affirm all generated material has been carefully reviewed by the authors.
+Those who use such tools, though, will be asked to describe their use, and to affirm that all generated material has been carefully reviewed by the authors.
 We want these descriptions to help reviewers and editors to understand how they can best review code and provide useful feedback.

 Our submission template will now have a required section for this, and the [Guide for Authors](https://devguide.ropensci.org/softwarereview_author.html) will have additional guidance.